Daniel Carvajal

 | Paper

-The growing importance of AI in the labor market makes it crucial to understand how it may influence pre-existing inequalities.
-We conduct two survey experiments to examine gender differences in generative AI adoption and potential labor market consequences.
-First, we document a substantial gender gap among students at a top business school in Norway, with female students, particularly top students, opting out of AI use.
-Second, a survey of managers shows that acquiring AI skills would significantly enhance job prospects for top female students currently opting out.
-Finally, we provide causal evidence on policy tools to close this gap.
-Our findings show that generative AI could widen existing gender gaps in the labor market, but appropriate encouragement and policies can prevent this outcome.
+We conduct two surveys with preregistered experiments to examine gender differences in generative AI adoption and potential labor market consequences.
+First, we document a substantial gender gap in AI adoption among students at a top business school in Norway, with female students, particularly top students, opting out of AI use.
+Second, a survey of managers shows that acquiring AI skills would significantly enhance job prospects for top female students currently avoiding AI.
+Finally, we provide causal evidence on policy tools to close the gender gap in AI adoption.
+Our findings show that generative AI could widen existing gender gaps in the labor market, but appropriate policies can help prevent this outcome.

 Exposure to diversity, social proximity and ingroup bias